AlanChuang1/EmotionDetectorCNN/README.md

 Daksh Jain: I was responsible partially for coding, debugging, and communicating with team members to set up meetings and manage deadlines.
 I also worked on the write up introduction and Methods section.
 We split tasks evenly and helped each other when needed.
 I believe everyone in the group worked hard and together as a team!

 Sohum Goel: I was responsible for the initial setup of the neural network, along with some trial runs.
+I also contributed towards the write up.
 We added to each other's work.
 Everyone worked together to complete this project.

 Grisha Bandodkar: I mainly worked on training and running multiple iterations of the model such that it could get the best possible accuracy results.
 I contributed towards the results, discussion, and conclusion sections of the write up.
 Everyone contributed equally toward this project.